-The EPA hereby waives the requirements of Section 70914(a) of the BIL, pursuant to Section 70914(b)(1) (public interest waiver), for eligible projects to be financed by SRF programs and water infrastructure projects subject to SRF requirements funded separately from SRF appropriations (collectively "covered projects"), provided that such projects of either type initiated project design planning prior to May 14, 2022, the statutory effective date of the BABA requirements.
-This action permits the use of non-domestic manufactured products and construction materials in such covered projects, which includes both infrastructure projects funded by a Clean Water or Drinking Water SRF and eligible water infrastructure projects subject to SRF requirements that may otherwise be prohibited under the BABA requirements of Section 70914.
+EPA hereby grants an adjustment period waiver of the requirements of Section 70914(a) of the BIL, pursuant to Section 70914(b)(1) (public interest waiver), for eligible projects to be financed by SRF projects that have initiated project design planning prior to May 14, 2022, the statutory effective date of the BABA requirements.
+This action permits the use of non-domestic manufactured products and construction materials in such projects funded by a Clean Water or Drinking Water SRF that may otherwise be prohibited under the BABA requirements of Section 70914.
 Sections 70917(a) and (b) of BIL provide a savings provision for existing statutory requirements that meet or exceed BABA requirements.
-The statutory American Iron and Steel requirements of Clean Water Act Section 608 and Safe Drinking Water Act Section 1452(a)(4) has previously applied to SRF projects and will continue to do so as part of BABA requirements.
-This waiver applies to funds expended after the effective date of the final waiver (November 13, 2023) for covered projects for which funding was appropriated in fiscal year 2022 (FY22) and 2023 (FY23).
-For awards obligated on or after the effective date of the final waiver, the final waiver supersedes and replaces the earlier Adjustment Period Waiver for SRF projects issued by the EPA on September 2, 2022.
-The earlier Adjustment Period Waiver applies to funds obligated to the grant recipient before the effective date of this final waiver if: (i) the project was covered under the earlier Adjustment Period Waiver, and (ii) the award was obligated before this final waiver became effective.
-The EPA anticipates that a small number of projects, relative to the total number of projects funded, will need to seek waivers, due to the EPA strongly encouraging and working with assistance recipients to ensure they have ample opportunity to utilize BABA compliant products.
+The statutory American Iron and Steel (AIS) requirements of Clean Water Act (CWA) Section 608 and Safe Drinking Water Act (SDWA) Section 1452(a)(4) has previously applied to SRF projects and will continue to do so as part of BABA requirements.